The Excel F.INV.RT function calculates the inverse of the (right-tailed) F Probability Distribution for a specified

 If you want to calculate the value of this function for a probability value of 0.2, this can be done using the Excel F.Inv.Rt function, as follows:

 This gives the result 3.555555556.

-Further details and examples of the Excel F.Inv.Rt function are provided on the Microsoft Office website.
+For further details and examples of the Excel F.Inv.Rt function, see the Microsoft Office website.